sethvincent/development-environments-for-beginners/manuscript/javascript.md

 touch public/styles.css
 ```

-Now add this content the styles.css file:
+Now add this content to the styles.css file:

 ```
 body {